 ‘Solar Energy Africa is the platform where we will critically assess how Africa is doing with solar and what assistance they need to take it further.
 We are providing a very practical take on how solar works, what has happened on the continent so far and what investment opportunities are available’, says Lindiwe Nkosi, project director of the event.

-She continues: ‘Because there hasn’t been much training, teething problems and failed projects seem to be the experience alongside little to no investment in these projects because we as Africans have not validated these sources of energy and their technologies.
+‘Because there hasn’t been much training, teething problems and failed projects seem to be the experience alongside little to no investment in these projects because we as Africans have not validated these sources of energy and their technologies.
 We have to acknowledge though that with government support, foreign investment and more knowledge on solar energy, Africa will rise to this available source of energy and soar.
 Solar energy not only will guarantee nights with lights in hospitals or better quality of service in rural Africa, it will create jobs and bring about a better living standard for all.’